Yennora: History

 Yennora is an Aboriginal word meaning walking or to stroll.
-Aboriginal people from the Cabrogal tribe, a sub-group of the Gandangara tribe, have lived in the Fairfield area for over 30,000 years.
+Aboriginal people from the Dharug Nation have lived in the Fairfield area for over 30,000 years.

 European settlement began in Fairfield in the early 19th century.
 A siding platform was built by the New South Wales Government Railways in 1927 and given the name Yennora.
 The public school was opened in 1955 and the Wool Stores were established in June 1971.

 Commercial area

 A portion of Yennora is dominated by an industrial zone, which includes the 300,000m2 Yennora Distribution Centre.
 It was opened in June 1971 as the Yennora Wool Centre.
-The Yennora Distribution Centre has a connection to the Main Southern railway line, and is used by Quve for freight services running between Port Botany and the suburb.
+The Yennora Distribution Centre has a connection to the Old Main South railway line, and is used by Quve for freight services running between Port Botany and the suburb.
 Other key operators in the area include Toll Group, Woolworths, Linfox, Queensland Rail, and Hume Building Products.

 Although the suburb's commercial area is vastly industrial, Yennora does feature some small shops and restaurants that are mostly found in Fairfield Street.
-Yennora Oasis Hotel is a restaurant that features a dine-in and delivery service.

 Recreational

 Despite its small size, Yennora features a number of urban parks such as Springfield Park, Knight Park and Yennora Park, where they feature children's playgrounds, a sportsground and walking tracks.
+Fairfield Road Park on Fairfield Road features a large soccer field and it lies on the banks of Prospect Creek, a stream which forms the border between Fairfield and Yennora.
+Prospect Creek cycleway also leads into the soccer park and Fairfield Road.

 Transport

-Yennora railway station is on the Inner West & Leppington and Cumberland lines of the Sydney Trains network.
+Yennora railway station is on the Old Main South.
 Trains run frequently from Yennora to Leppington, Richmond and the City Circle.
 Yennora is also serviced by bus services operated by Transdev NSW.